zingbretsen/todag/README.md

 ```

 Navigate to [http://localhost:7474/](http://localhost:7474/) and sign in with the username and password `neo4j` and `neo4j`.
 It will prompt you to set a new password.
 Enter that password in the api/.env file per the instructions below.

+### 2. Install Dependencies

+Node dependencies need to be installed at the root, in the api/ directory, and in the web-react-ts/ directory.

+Run `npm run installAll` which will run `npm install` in each of those locations.

+You also need to install the following packages globally:

+- `react-scripts`
+- `nodemon`

+You can run `npm i -g react-scripts nodemon`.

+If you get a permissions error try running with `sudo`.

 ### 2. Start the application